TonnyG95/Rock-Paper-Scissors/README.md

 ### UI

 The website is designed with Figma. [project can be found here](https://www.figma.com/file/mP2YD8xOhmAijP9crAWGI2/rock-paper-scissors).
-The design goal was to create a dark themed website so that the players do not strain their eyes when visiting the website.
+The design goal was to create a dark themed website so that the players/visitors do not strain their eyes when visiting the website, with big icons and good contrast for icons/options that will help users interact with the site easily and indicate when the icon is hovered or clicked.

 - The background colour is #090915
 - Icon colour: #FFFFFF